aGaabdelgawad/AGA-Evernote-Clone/README.md

 # AGA-Evernote-Clone
-WPF Application as a cloning to Evernote application for creating notebooks and notes.
+WPF Application as cloning to Evernote application for creating notebooks and notes.

 ### App Features
 * Creating your account on the app.